 The drawbacks are:

 - They are not available for free.
-Google has an official list of third-party review aggregators that it supports: Bazaarvoice, Ekomi, Feefo, PowerReviews, Reevoo, Review.io, Trusted Shops, Trustpilot, Verified Reviews, Yotpo.
+Google has an official list of third-party review aggregators that it supports: Bazaarvoice, Ekomi, Feefo, PowerReviews, Reevoo, Review.io, Trusted Shops, Trustpilot, Verified Reviews, and Yotpo.

 Use Google Customer Reviews